Introduction to Theseus

 1.3 billion agents

 Expected to be online by the end of this decade.
-Yet each is still chained to human keys and centralized APIs.
+Most still depend on human-controlled keys and centralized APIs.

 What Makes Theseus Different